House of Thani

 The House of Thani (آل ثاني) is the ruling family of Qatar, with origins tracing back to the Adnanite Banu Tamim tribe.
-Currently, Tamim bin Hamad Al Thani and his mother Moza bint Nasser lead the house.
+Currently, Tamim bin Hamad Al Thani leads the house.

+Officially, the House of Thani rules Qatar as a constitutional monarchy, but the wide powers retained by the emir and his family have led to it being described as an absolute monarchy and autocracy.

+History

-History and structure
+Origins and basic structure

 The Al Thani family can be traced back to Mudar ibn Nizar, a claimed descendant of the Biblical figure Ishmael.
 The tribe moved from the Najdi town of Ushaiger, a settlement north-west of Riyadh, and settled at the Gebrin oasis in southern Najd (present-day Saudi Arabia) before they moved to Qatar.
 They settled in Qatar around the 1720s.
 Their first settlement in Qatar was in the southern town of Sikak, and from there they moved north-west to Zubarah, Al Ruwais and then to Fuwayrit.
 They settled in Doha in the 19th century under their leader Mohammed bin Thani.
 The group was named after his father Thani bin Mohammed.

-The family is made of three main branches; the Bani Ali, Bani Hamad, and Bani Khalid As of the early 1990s, the number of the family members was estimated to be about 20,000.
+The family is made up of three main branches: the Bani Ali, Bani Hamad, and Bani Khalid.
+As of the early 1990s, the family numbered an estimated 20,000 members.

+Rise to power

+Qatar acquired permanent settlements only in the late 19th century.
+The Al Thanis first emerged as one of Qatar's influential and dominant clans in the 1850s, and accepted the suzerainty of the Ottoman Empire to strengthen their position against rivals.
+In 1868 the Al Thanis received British recognition of their rule, but still faced some opposition from other clans.
+They sought a stronger treaty with the British Empire, and eventually achieved it in 1916, greatly contributing to their political consolidation.

+In the following decades, the Al Thanis became an almost exclusive centre of power in the country, with the exception of British colonial power.
+Qatar's geography and relatively short history meant a weak merchant class and hardly any religious establishment, and other local tribes lost almost all power.
+The political system remained "highly personalist", with decision-making concentrated in the hands of the emir, and sometimes the heir apparent.

+Discovery of oil and royal factionalism

+In the 1950s, Britain started prompting the establishment of some state institutions, but throughout the 50s and 60s there was little political development.
+The discovery and exploitation of oil made the rule of the Al Thanis even more undisputed (and the Al Thanis came to be the only family allowed to name themselves sheikhs), but also increased tensions within the family.
+All successions, in 1913, 1949, 1960, 1972 and 1995, were contested, and did not go smoothly.
+The emirs tried to distribute land, oil wealth and political and institutional positions to the family to prevent political challenges, but largely failed, mostly contributing to the further empowerment of the family as a whole.